sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 You can access the billing page for your inactive subscription by trying to [create a new project](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started), or by opening an existing project and selecting "Sign up for a paid plan" in the notification bar at the bottom of the viewer.

+If you had [removed yourself](#removing-yourself-as-administrator) from your canceled subscription, you will simply see the option to [start a new subscription](/#signing-up-for-a-subscription) from scratch.

-You'll need to enter your credit card to complete the re-activation.
+You'll need to enter your credit card to complete the re-activation, or to start a new subscription.

 * * *